willz15/Willy-MDR-Analyst-Labs/Month-1-Windows-OSQuery/Lab-1-Persistence.md

 * **Analysis:** This is a melicious scenario because the attacker created a backdoor registry in run key which is used for persistance.
 They used LOLBins to attempt to stay hidden from AVs and other security tools.

 ## 6. Conclusion / Remediation
-Once you analyise and confirm its malicious we need to Delete the unauthorized registry key and terminate the malicious process instance. using the seucrty onion we know it came from a remove endpoint.
+Once you analyse and confirm its malicious we need to Delete the unauthorized registry key and terminate the malicious process instance. using the seucrty onion we know it came from a remove endpoint.
 We need to check the securty onion if other devices have communicated with this device and if possible isolate the source device.
 If its a device that has hijacked when need to further investigate that machine.